+l by the Registrant $oxed{\boxtimes}$

+Filed l by a Party other than the Registrant \Box

+Chec ck the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under § 240.14a-12

+NUVVE HOLDING CORP.
+(Name of Registrant as Specified in Its Charter)

+N/A

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payn

+Payn ⊠ (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+J (Name of Person(s) Filing Proxy Statement, if other than the Registrant) nent of Filing Fee (Check the appropriate box):

-Filed by the Registrant Filed led by a Party other than the Registrant \Box Chec ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under § 240.14a-12 NUVVE HOLDING CORP.
-(Name of Registrant as Specified in Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the appropriate box): \boxtimes No fee required.
-Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+× (Name of Person(s) Filing Proxy Statement, if other than the Registrant) nent of Filing Fee (Check the appropriate box): No fee required.